Anandi Gopal Joshi

-Anandibai Gopalrao Joshi (Marathi: आनंदीबाई गोपाळराव जोशी; 31 March 1865 – 26 February 1887) was the first Indian female doctor of western medicine along with Kadambini Ganguly.
+Anandibai Gopalrao Joshi (Marathi: आनंदीबाई गोपाळराव जोशी; 31 March 1865 – 26 February 1887) was the first certified Indian female doctor of western medicine while Kadambini Ganguly was the first Indian female doctor who actually practiced.

 Anandibai travelled to New York from Kolkata (Calcutta) by ship, chaperoned by two female English missionary acquaintances of the Thorborns.
 The George Robinson the Viceroy of India had funded her education.
 She was the first woman from the erstwhile Bombay presidency of British India to study and graduate with a two-year degree in western medicine in the United States.
 She was also referred to as Anandibai Joshi and Anandi Gopal Joshi (where Gopal came from Gopalrao, her husband's first name).

 Early life

 Anandi Baii Joshi's birth name was Yamuna and she was born in Kalyan, on 31 March 1865, the fifth of nine children.
 She was raised in a Marathi Chitpavan Brahmin family Keeping with the traditions of the time and under the pressure from her mother, she was married at the age of nine to Gopalrao Joshi, who was a widower and twenty years older than her.
 After marriage, Yamuna's husband renamed her 'Anandi'.
 Gopalrao Joshi worked as a postal clerk in Kalyan.
 Later, he was transferred to Alibag, and then, finally, to Kolhapur.
 He was a progressive thinker, and, unusually for that time, supported education for women.
-Anandibai was also a cousin of Pandita Ramabai (1858-1922), an Indian social reformer, educator, and advocate for women's rights.
+During the nineteenth century, most girls in India were expected to marry young and focus on responsibilities at home instead of education.
+Support for women's education was uncommon at the time.
+Historians have noted that Gopalrao Joshi encouraging Anandibai to study was unusual for the time and played a major role in her decision to pursue medicine later in life.
+Anandibai was also a cousin of Pandita Ramabai (1858–1922), an Indian social reformer, educator, and advocate for women's rights.

 At the age of fourteen, Anandibai gave birth to a boy, but the child lived only for a total of ten days due to lack of medical care.
 This proved to be a turning point in Anandi's life and inspired her to become a physician.
 After Gopalrao tried to enroll her in missionary schools but failed, they moved to Calcutta.
 There she was able to learn how to read and speak Sanskrit and English.